Stabbing boxes with finitely many axis-parallel lines and flats: Introduction

+\begin{corollary}[Keller and Perles~\cite{KellerP23}: $(\aleph_{0},k+2)$-Theorem for closed balls] Suppose $\cF$ is a family of closed balls in $\R^d$ (with no restriction on the radii) satisfying the $\left( \aleph_{0}, k+2\right)$-property for $k$-flats.
+Then $\cF$ has a finite-size $k$-transversal. \end{corollary}

+Jung and P\'{a}lv\"{o}lgyi~\cite{JungP2023} recently\footnote{Jung and P\'{a}lv\"{o}lgyi~\cite{JungP2023} uploaded their manuscript to arXiv a few months after the first draft of this paper~\cite{chakraborty2023stabbing} was uploaded to arXiv. } developed a new framework using which one can lift $(p, q)$-type theorems for finite families to prove new $(\aleph_{0}, q)$-Theorems for infinite families, and also provided new proofs of already existing results.
+Chakraborty, Ghosh and Nandi~\cite{chakraborty2024heterochromatic,chakraborty2024countably} have also given colorful generalizations of the above theorems.

-\paragraph{Our results.} Studying geometric, combinatorial, algorithmic, and even topological properties of a collection of axis-parallel boxes has been an active area of research in Discrete and Computational Geometry~\cite{ChazelleL01,Toth08,ChenPST09,PachT10,RafalinST10,DumitrescuT15,ChalermsookW21,Mitchell21,ChanH21,GalvezKMMPW22}. {\bf Note that for the rest of the paper unless otherwise stated explicitly when we say boxes we mean axis-parallel boxes.} More specifically, in the context of transversal theory boxes have been one of the fundamental objects of study~\cite{DanzerG82,Alon98,PachT12,Alon12,PachT13,KupavskiiMP16,MustafaR17,MustafaDG18,KellerS20}.
-We build on these previous works by studying the infinite Hadwiger-Debrunner $(p,q)$-problem for boxes and axis-parallel flats.
+\paragraph{Our results:} Studying geometric, combinatorial, algorithmic, and even topological properties of a collection of axis-parallel boxes has been an active area of research in discrete and computational geometry~\cite{ChazelleL01,Toth08,ChenPST09,PachT10,RafalinST10,DumitrescuT15,ChalermsookW21,Mitchell21,ChanH21,GalvezKMMPW22}. {\bf For the remainder of the paper, unless otherwise stated explicitly, the term ``boxes'' is used to mean axis-parallel boxes.} In the context of transversal theory, boxes have been one of the fundamental objects of study~\cite{DanzerG82,GyarfasL85,Fon-Der-FlaassK93,Alon98,Nielsen00,KatzNS03,PachT12,Alon12,PachT13,CorreaFPS15,KupavskiiMP16,MustafaR17,MustafaDG18,ChudnovskySZ18,KellerS20,ChenD20,tomon2022lower}.
+We build on these previous works by studying the $(\aleph_0,q)$-problem for boxes and axis-parallel flats.